View All Plants :: View All DECIDUOUS SHRUBS

 Plant Type:

-DECIDUOUS SHRUBSViburnum farreri ‘Nanum’ – 1 available.
-This is the very dwarf form of the Fragrant Viburnum with all of the good attributes of its larger sibling plus a short tight, dense form that would be useful as a foreground plant in a mixed woody planting or in the foundation.
+DECIDUOUS SHRUBSViburnum farreri ‘Nanum’ – This is the very dwarf form of the Fragrant Viburnum with all of the good attributes of its larger sibling plus a short tight, dense form that would be useful as a foreground plant in a mixed woody planting or in the foundation.
+'Nanum' does flower but generally with fewer corymbs than It's big sibling.
 Cutting grown.

 Characteristics and Attributes for Viburnum farreri 'Nanum'